[Importing corpus data to Korp: technical documentation]

 In contrast, do not use the numeric character references of XML &#nnnn; and &#xhhhh;, nor HTML character entity references, such as &auml;, since the CWB encoder treats them literally.
 Instead, use the corresponding UTF-8-encoded Unicode characters directly.

-The line endings in the VRT input may be either Unix- or Windows-style (bare LF or CR+LF), but Unix-style bare LF should be preferred.
+The line endings in the VRT input may be either Unix- or Windows-style (bare LF or CR+LF), but Unix-style bare LF is preferred.

 VRT data may not contain tabs or any line-separating characters anywhere else than as separators of positional attributes and lines, respectively.
 Moreover, the data should not contain any other control characters (characters in the ranges U+0000…U+001F and U+007F…U+009F), nor preferably the Unicode line and paragraph separators (U+2028, U+2029).
 They should be stripped from the data, or if their presence is essential, encoded in a corpus-specific way.
 In addition, soft hyphens (U+00AD) should also be removed.